 The Geriatric Care Assistant Certificate is a one-quarter program.
 This certificate will provide students with the basic knowledge and skills needed to obtain employment as a CNA in nursing homes, personal care homes, and home health care agencies.
 The certificate emphasizes geriatric patient care, CPR, and first aid.
-Students successfully completing the certificate are eligible to be placed on the State Registry for Certified Nursing Assistants.
+Upon successful completion of CNA100, students will be eligible to take the state standardized testing for placement on the Georgia State Registry for Certified Nursing Assistants.